Makka al-Mukarama hotel attack: Incident

-The Information Minister suggested that Al-Shabaab had intended to hold up the Makka al-Mukarama hotel for days and kill many civilians as they had previously done at the Westgate shopping mall in Nairobi in 2013, but Somali government forces succeeded in quashing their plans.
+The Information Minister suggested that Al-Shabaab had intended to hold up the Makka al-Mukarama hotel for days and kill many civilians as they had previously done at the Westgate shopping mall in Nairobi in 2013, but Somali government forces succeeded in stopping their plans.
 The hotel's owner Gurey Abdi Hassan partly blamed Hodan district officials and state forces for the attack.
 He indicated that the local Hodan district commissioner had ignored his request to set up a security checkpoint in the hotel's rear, while simultaneously providing lax security despite the premises having been attacked three times before.
 Al-Shabaab concurrently claimed responsibility for the raid, with the group's spokesman Sheikh Ali Mahamud Rage emailing that some militants had survived the attack and escaped the scene.
 Al Shabaab's military operations spokesman Abdiasis Abu Musab also indicated that the insurgents were targeting government officials only and had left civilians unharmed.
-Government forces displayed the bodies of the slain militants at a press gathering, deeming the counter-terrorist operation a success.
+Government forces displayed the bodies of the dead militants at a press gathering, deeming the counter-terrorist operation a success.

-Government forces and AMISOM troops subsequently cordoned off roads flanking the hotel.
+Government forces and AMISOM troops subsequently cordoned off roads, flanking the hotel.
 On 29 March 2015, the Ministry of Security also chaired a meeting in the Maka Al-Mukarrama hotel, where National Intelligence and Security Agency officials, National Women Association representatives, clerics and civil society members discussed ways to strengthen security, prevent terrorist attacks, and rapidly defuse them should they occur.
 The Ministry of Information concurrently announced that the federal government was slated to pass new laws to curb illicit firearms in the capital.

 On 29 March, a state funeral for Ambassador Ismail was held in his birthplace Garowe, the administrative capital of the autonomous Puntland regional state.
 The funeral service was attended by Puntland President Abdiweli Mohamed Ali and federal government delegates.

 Reactions

 President Hassan Sheikh Mohamud commended the security forces for their competence, described the attack as futile and spineless, and vowed to continue the ongoing reconstruction and development process unimpeded.
 He also instructed the national security agencies to immediately launch a probe into the attack.
 Puntland President Abdiweli Mohamed Ali and former Puntland President Abdirahman Farole likewise sent their condolences to Ambassador Ismail's family, and wished the injured parties a rapid recovery.
 Farole also accused the central government forces of having neglected to effectively protect federal officials.
 Additionally, UN Special Representative for Somalia Nicholas Kay and AMISOM condemned the attack, and extended their condolences to the families of the victims.
-U.S. State Department spokeswoman Marie Harf in turn applauded the Somali security forces for their rapid counter-terrorist maneuvers, and reaffirmed her administration's support for the Federal Government of Somalia's development initiatives.
+U.S. State Department spokeswoman Marie Harf in turn applauded the Somali security forces for their rapid actions, and reaffirmed her administration's support for the Federal Government of Somalia's development initiatives.
 The United Nations Human Rights Council also observed a minute of silence in honour of Ismail, with President of the Council Ambassador Joachim Rücker describing the late diplomat as a widely admired and respected leadership figure.